Turning the World Upside Down

 The next stop on their journey is described in verse 10: “The brothers immediately sent Paul and Silas away by night to Berea, and when they arrived they went into the Jewish synagogue.”
-This was not the first time Paul fled from a city under the cover of darkness (see Acts 9:35).
-In a real sense, Paul and Silas were following the command of Jesus from Matthew 10:23: “When they persecute you in one town, flee to the next.”
+This is not the first time Paul had to flee a city at night (see Acts 9:35).
+In a real sense, Paul and Silas were following the command of Jesus given in Matthew 10:23: “When they persecute you in one town, flee to the next.”

-In contrast to Thessalonica, Berea was off the beaten path, where members of the aristocracy lived, kind of like a retirement village for wealthy military, political and educational leaders.
-Once again, the team immediately headed to the synagogue to preach the gospel.
-Verse 11 tells us these “Jews were more noble than those in Thessalonica; they received the word with all eagerness, examining the Scriptures daily to see if these things were so.”
-The word “noble” means, “refined and open minded.”
+In contrast to Thessalonica, Berea was off the beaten path.
+Once again, the team immediately heads to the synagogue to begin preaching the gospel.
+Berea was where members of the aristocracy lived, kind of like a retirement village for wealthy military, political and educational leaders.
+Verse 11 tells us these “Jews were more noble than those in Thessalonica…” The word “noble” means, “refined and open minded.”

 There were two traits which made them stand out as noble.

 - They examined the Scriptures daily.
-The Bereans were eager to receive the Word, but they also examined the evidence.
+The Bereans were eager to hear but they also examined the evidence.
 The word “examine” refers to “discerning, testing, scrutinizing, and sifting.”
 This word was used of a judicial investigation done for a trial.
 They were committed to get to the core of what was being said to determine whether it was true.

 This was a daily discipline for them, not just something they did occasionally.
 I like how one paraphrase puts it: “They searched the Scriptures day by day to check up on Paul and Silas’ statements to see if they were really so.”
-They took the Scriptures so seriously so they wouldn’t be misled.
-They put Psalm 1:1-2 into practice: “Blessed is the man who walks not in the counsel of the wicked, nor stands in the way of sinners, nor sits in the seat of scoffers; but his delight is in the law of the Lord, and on His law he meditates day and night.”
+They took the Scriptures so seriously because they didn’t want to be misled.
+They were putting Psalm 1:1-2 into practice: “Blessed is the man who walks not in the counsel of the wicked, nor stands in the way of sinners, nor sits in the seat of scoffers; but his delight is in the law of the Lord, and on his law he meditates day and night.”

 Because the Bereans believed in the sufficiency of Scripture, they immersed themselves in God’s inspired Word, studying the Scripture scrolls daily.
 They were careful and cautious about what they believed.
 Scripture alone was their sole arbiter of what was true, and what was false.
 To say the Scriptures are sufficient means the Bible is all we need to equip us for a life of faith and service.
-Scripture is sufficient because the Bible is the only inspired, inerrant, and final authority.
-The sufficiency of Scripture also means Scripture itself is sufficient to interpret Scripture.
+Scripture is sufficient in that it is the only inspired, inerrant, and therefore final authority for Christians for faith and godliness, with all other authorities being subservient to Scripture.
+The sufficiency of Scripture also means that Scripture itself is sufficient to interpret Scripture.

-Incidentally, Paul wrote follow-up letters to many of the churches he started to correct error.
-For example, last week we learned what happened in Philippi and later Paul wrote the Book of Philippians to the church in Philippi.
-In the first part of Acts 17, we were introduced to what happened in Thessalonica and later he wrote 1 and 2 Thessalonians to them.
-Interestingly, you won’t find 1 and 2 Bereans in your Bible!
-Perhaps that’s because the Bereans were so focused on the sufficiency of Scripture there was nothing for Paul to correct.
+Incidentally, Paul wrote follow-up letters to many of the churches to correct error.
+Last week, we learned about what happened in Philippi and later Paul wrote Philippians.
+In the first part of Acts 17 we were introduced to what happened in Thessalonica and later he wrote 1 and 2 Thessalonians to them.
+Interestingly, you won’t find 1 and 2 Bereans in your Bible.
+Perhaps that’s because they were so focused on the sufficiency of Scripture that there was nothing for Paul to correct.

-This week I smiled as I reread the introduction to the Edgewood Statement of Faith: “This Church holds the following statement of faith as being a summary of Christian doctrine whose authority consists only in its agreement with the Word of God.”
+This week I reread the introduction to our church’s Statement of Faith: “This Church holds the following statement of faith as being a summary of Christian doctrine whose authority consists only in its agreement with the Word of God.”

-Not surprisingly, the very first doctrine listed deals with Scripture: “We believe that the Holy Bible, consisting of the Old and New Testament Scriptures, was written by men divinely inspired and is a perfect treasure of heavenly instruction.
+Not surprisingly, the very first doctrine of our church has to do with Scripture: “We believe that the Holy Bible, consisting of the Old and New Testament Scriptures, was written by men divinely inspired and is a perfect treasure of heavenly instruction.
 That it has God for its Author, salvation for its end, and truth without any mixture of error for its matter.
 That it reveals the principles of God and is the final authority for all Christian faith and life.”

-In the Book of Acts, the preaching of truth caused some to be transformed while others stirred up trouble.
+In the Book of Acts, the preaching of truth causes some to be transformed while others stir up trouble.
 We see this in verses 12-13: “Many of them therefore believed, with not a few Greek women of high standing as well as men.
 But when the Jews from Thessalonica learned that the word of God was proclaimed by Paul at Berea also, they came there too, agitating and stirring up the crowds.”
 Preaching the gospel often leads to persecution.
-We’ll learn more about how to pray for the persecuted church in a few weeks.

 To avoid another riot, verses 14-15 tell us what the believers did: “Then the brothers immediately sent Paul off on his way to the sea, but Silas and Timothy remained there.
 Those who conducted Paul brought him as far as Athens, and after receiving a command for Silas and Timothy to come to him as soon as possible, they departed.”